 1. Assuming that Training Alone Is Enough

-For all its benefits, Agile isn’t always simple or easy to execute for the first time.
 In any Agile transformation, whether for a single team or an entire organization, there will inevitably be unique challenges to work through.
-That’s why it’s so important to not just provide Agile training to your team and assume they can operate in an Agile environment.
+That’s why it’s so important to not just provide Agile marketing training to your team and assume they can operate in an Agile environment.
+Effective Agile education in marketing requires implementing that training as well.

-To understand just what going beyond Agile training looks like in practice, let’s refer to the 70-20-10 model for new learning development.
+To understand what complete Agile education looks like, we can look to the 70-20-10 model for new learning development.
 The idea behind this model is to ensure that new learning is actually developed into knowledge and practice.
 It shouldn’t be read as prescriptive, but rather as guidelines designed to remind you to balance the way team members learn and develop their Agile skills.

 It breaks down work and performance learning into three groups, specifying that those acquiring new skills are best positioned for success if they get a recipe of: